MoncefDj/AI-DS-Masters/3rd semester/Natural Language Processing (NLP)/Workshop 2 Arabic Natural Language Processing (NLP)/README.md

 4. **Feature Extraction**:

-   - Using TF-IDF vectorization to convert text into numerical features for machine learning.
+   - Using vectorization to convert text into numerical features for machine learning.

 5. **Model Selection and Implementation**: